 Eighty-eight percent of people older than 65 years of age have at least one chronic health condition.
 Improve the health of your geriatric patients and your practice through this module.

-Identify changes that can improve the lives of your patients and your practice through this performance improvement module.
-Updated to align with JNC-8 guidelines.
-Applicable to MC-FP Part IV.
+Up to one-third of your adult patients may be experiencing hypertension.
+Identify changes that can improve the lives of your patients and your practice through this module.

 Set Your Scope